saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ![convolution-overview](images/convolution-overview.gif)

 A convolution is a mathematical way of combining two signals to form a third signal.
 The way it combines them is using a **kernel** (a small matrix of weights): it goes over the 2D input data, performing an elementwise multiplication, and then summing up the results into a single output pixel.
-The result it produces is an output feature map, also called a convolutional layer
+The result it produces is an output feature map, also called a convolutional layer.

-On the following image a 3x3 convolution of depth 1 performed over a 5x5 input image, also of depth 1.
+On the following image a 3x3 convolution of depth 1 done over a 5x5 input image, also of depth 1.
 For each filter-tile pair, the CNN performs element-wise multiplication of the filter matrix and the tile matrix, and then sums all the elements of the resulting matrix to get a single value.
-Each of these resulting values for every filter-tile pair is then output in the convolved feature matrix (see Figures 4a and 4b).
+Each of these resulting values for every filter-tile pair is then output in the convolved feature matrix.

 ![conv-feature-filter](images/conv-feature-filter.png)